-(Original Signature of Member) 119TH CONGRESS 1ST SESSION H. R
+(Original Signature of Member)

+118TH CONGRESS 1ST SESSION H. R.

-To authorize the establishment of a comprehensive school-based violence prevention program to assist youth at highest risk for involvement in gun violence in local communities and schools, and for other purposes.
+To authorize the establishment of a comp

+vention program to assist youth at violence in local communities and sch

 IN THE HOUSE OF REPRESENTATIVES

 Mrs. Hayes introduced the following bill; which was referred to the Committee on